1jour1vin

 Wine rated (2023 guide) 95/100

-The aroma opens with notes of mint, cigar box, black and red currants, black cherries, and tobacco leaves.
-And with all that, the wine is just getting started, because it's even better on the palate with its multiple layers of supple, fresh, vibrant, sweet, and ripe fruit, silky and elegant tannins, length, and purity.
-Since the 2016 vintage, Lagrange has been on a roll, and 2020 could be the estate's best vintage to date.
-If you haven't tasted what they do yet, you need to get yourself a bottle and uncork it!
+The wine opens with notes of mint, cigar box, black and red currants, black cherries, and tobacco leaves.
+And with all that, the wine is just getting started, as it’s even better on the palate with its multiple layers of supple, fresh, vibrant, sweet, and ripe fruit, its silky and elegant tannins, and its length and purity.
+Since the 2016 vintage, Lagrange has been on a roll, and 2020 could be the estate’s best vintage to date.
+If you haven’t tasted their wines yet, you need to get a bottle and open it!
 Drink between 2027 and 2055.

 Customer rating